Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 | 7 | 15/Oct |  | Project 2.1: Application of neural networks to a case study |  |
 | 8 | 22/Oct | - | *No practical* | - |

-<ins>*Please note that the room all upcoming practical sessions has been changed, the new room is Gem-Z 3A.05</ins>

 ## Practical work

 Practical sessions are designed to reinforce the lectures and help you consolidate the theory through hands-on exercises.